 Bullet journaling is slowly picking up pace as a hugely productive habit that begins with you and a blank journal, and your creativity and effort can help you go from there.

-From maintaining emotion calendars to jotting down thoughts and tasks, your creativity can create a powerful task management system which doesn’t need any batteries to work at peak efficiency.
+From maintaining emotion calendars to jotting down thoughts and tasks, your creativity can create a powerful task management system that doesn’t need any batteries to work at peak efficiency.
 Your creativity is also put to work.

 However, with the use of a bullet journal, comes the question of pens.
 While it is an arbitrary choice for many bullet journal novices, those who have been bullet journaling for a while know that it’s not as easy as simply buying any pen and getting to work.

-As it so happens, pens can bleed, ghost, give erratic ink flow, and some pens on the market are downright undependable or unusable.
+As it so happens, pens can bleed, ghost, and give erratic ink flow, and some pens on the market are downright undependable or unusable.

 Once we’re done, we’ll walk you through choosing pens for bullet journaling, making sure you pick the best pens and enjoy your bullet journaling experience to the fullest.
 Let’s begin!

 Best Pens for Bullet Journal